reuven/OReilly-2023-12December-python/README.md

 # Jupyter notebook from my "First Steps" training

-This repo will contain the Jupyter notebooks and other materials for my December training at O'Reilly
+This repo will contain the Jupyter notebooks and other materials for my December training at O'Reilly.

+I'll be using Noteable (https://app.noteable.io/) for my notebooks, and I encourage you to try it, too!
+(The free plan is more than enough for our purposes.)

 Enjoy!